 Limit Switches (LS): Limit switches shall be UL listed, SPDT or DPDT type, with adjustable trim arm.
 Limit switches shall be as manufactured by Square D, Allen Bradley.
 Substitutions shall be allowed per Division 1.

-Electric Solenoid-Operated Pneumatic Valves (EP): EP valves shall be rated for a minimum of 1.5 times their maximum operating static and differential pressure..
+Electric Solenoid-Operated Pneumatic Valves (EP): EP valves shall be rated for a minimum of 1.5 times their maximum operating static and differential pressure.
 Valves shall be ported 2-way, 3-way, or 4-way and shall be normally closed or open as required by the application.
 EPs shall be sized for minimum pressure drop, and shall be UL and CSA listed.
 Furnish and install gauges on all inputs of EPs.
 Furnish an adjustable air pressure regulator on input side of solenoid valves serving actuators operating at greater than 30 psig.

 Coil Enclosure: Indoors shall be NEMA-1, Outdoors and NEMA-3, 4, 7, 9.

-Fluid Temperature Rating: Valves for compressed air and cold water service shall have 150 F (66 C) minimum rating.
+Fluid Temperature Rating: Valves for compressed air and cold water service shall have 150 F minimum rating.
 Valves for hot water or steam service shall have fluid temperature rating higher than the maximum expected fluid temperature.

 Acceptable Manufacturers: EP valves shall be as manufactured by ASCO or Parker.
 Substitutions shall be allowed per Division 1.